Endowment (Mormonism): Covenant portion

+The promise given in the ceremony is that those who remain faithful will be endowed "with power from on high."
+At the conclusion of the covenant portion of the ceremony a prayer circle around the altar is conducted using all the tokens' names, and signs.

 Testing portion

 At the end of the endowment ceremony the participant is tested at a physical veil by a man representing the Lord on the signs and tokens just learned.
 Before 1990 at the veil the participant also put their arm around and pressed their cheek, shoulders, knees and feet against the person through the veil in what was called "the five points of fellowship."